 Cyclone rated accommodation in Region D is engineered to an ultimate design wind speed around 317 km/h per AS/NZS 1170.2.
 AS/NZS 3000 covers in-unit wiring.
 AS/NZS 3012 covers temporary site supply.
 AS/NZS 3500 covers hot and cold water, drainage, and vent stack design.
 AS 1530.4 sets FRL test methods; AS 3959 sets bushfire BAL ratings.

-WA's WHS (Mines) Regulations 2022 Part 3.2 covers workplace facilities and amenities.
+WA's WHS (Mines) Regulations 2022 Part 3.2 covers workplace facilities and amenities, the requirements behind crib rooms at the work front, while site-entry control from guard rooms sits under the same WHS framework.
 Queensland runs the Mining and Quarrying Safety and Health Regulation 2017.
 NSW, NT, and SA operate equivalent WHS frameworks.